Expected Tight Bounds for Robust Training: Tightness of ETB vs. IBP in Expectation

-We also compare the tightness of our bounds to those of IBP with increasing depth for both fully-connected networks (refer to Figures \ref{fig:tightness_diff_fc_varying_depth} and \ref{fig:tightness_ratio_fc_varying_depth}) and convolutional networks (refer to Figures \ref{fig:tightness_diff_conv_varying_depth} and \ref{fig:tightness_ratio_conv_varying_depth}).
+We also compare the bounds under increasing depth for both fully-connected networks (refer to Figures \ref{fig:tightness_diff_fc_varying_depth} and \ref{fig:tightness_ratio_fc_varying_depth}) and convolutional networks (refer to Figures \ref{fig:tightness_diff_conv_varying_depth} and \ref{fig:tightness_ratio_conv_varying_depth}).
 For all fully-connected networks, we take $n=k=500$.
 Our proposed bounds get consistently tighter as the network depth increases over all choices of $\epsilon$.
-In particular, the proposed bounds can be more than $10^6$ times tighter than IBP for a 10 layer DNN.
-A similar observation can also be made for convolutional networks, where it is expensive to compute our bounds using the procedure in Section \ref{sec:extension_deeper_networks}, so instead, we obtain matrices $\mathbf{M}_i$ using the easy-to-compute IBP upper bounds.
+In particular, the proposed bounds can be more than $10^6$ times tighter than IBP for a ten-layer DNN.
+A similar observation can also be made for convolutional networks, where it is expensive to compute our bounds.
+So, instead, we obtain matrices $\mathbf{M}$ using the easy-to-compute IBP upper bounds.
 Despite this relaxation, we still obtain very tight expected bounds.
 Note that this slightly modified approach reduces exactly to our bounds for two-layer networks.